Christos Giousis

-Christos Giousis (Χρήστος Γιούσης; born 8 February 1999) is a Greek professional footballer who plays as a right winger for Super League club AEL, on loan from Karmiotissa.
+Christos Giousis (Χρήστος Γιούσης; born 8 February 1999) is a Greek professional footballer who plays as a right winger for Nea Salamina.

 Career

 AEK Athens

 On 21 August 2017, Giousis signed a professional contract with AEK Athens.
 On 11 December 2017, he made his debut in the Super League in a 3–1 home win game against Kerkyra as a late substitute.

 Loan to Platanias

 On 31 January 2020, Giousis moved to Super League 2 club Platanias, as on loan.

 Loan to Panachaiki

 On 5 October 2020, Giousis moved to Super League 2 club Panachaiki, as on loan.

 Telstar

 On 26 August 2022, Giousis signed a two-year contract with Dutch Eerste Divisie club Telstar.
 He made his debut for the club on 1 September, starting in a 1–0 home loss to De Graafschap, playing 66 minutes before being replaced by Tom Overtoom.
 On 30 September, he scored his first goal in home draw against Jong Utrecht.
 He played a key role for the rest of the season, playing 34 games – all as a starter – and helping Telstar achieve ninth place; their best season since 2018 and second best since 2005.

 In July 2023, he suffered an injury in a pre-season friendly with Eindhoven, which sidelined him for several months.
 He made his comeback on 22 December 2023, replacing Tim van de Loo shortly before full-time in a loss to VVV-Venlo.
 He left the club as a free agent at the end of the 2023–24 season after failing to reach an agreement for a new contract with Telstar.